Seeds in Sausage: The Complete Guide to Flavor, Texture & Expert Tips

 Can I substitute one seed for another in sausage recipes?

-Yes, but with caution.
-Fennel and anise are similar but not interchangeable due to intensity.
-Caraway and coriander share some notes but differ in depth.
-Always adjust quantities when substituting.
+Yes, but with precision.
+Fennel and anise are similar but not interchangeable—use half the amount of anise due to its intensity.
+Caraway and coriander share earthy notes but differ in depth; substitute 1:1 only in non-critical recipes.
+For authentic German bratwurst, never replace caraway with cumin.

 Do seeds affect the color of sausage?